Aerospace Instrumentation Brochure

-You take one of the user modules out of the Axon chassis and connect it to the Axonite using the extender cable.
-First thing you need to do is make sure you power off the Axon chassis.
+You take one of the user modules out of the Axon chassis and connect it to the AXN/ITE/01U using the extender cable.
+The first thing you need to do is make sure you power off the Axon chassis.
 Then you use the removal tool to remove one of the modules.
 Lift the module out of the chassis and place it in the Axonite and secure the module.
 Again, before you connect the Axonite extender cable, make sure the power is off, once it is connected – power on the Axon chassis again.

 To remove the module from the Axonite and put it back in the Axon chassis, the first thing to do is power off the chassis – you’ll see the LED goes out.
 Then you disconnect the Axonite cable and with the module removal tool, loosen the screws.
 When the mounting bolts are loosened properly, they will be loose and you can then grip the two of them and pull the module out.

 To insert the Axon module back into the Axon chassis, first of all again make sure the power is off.
-Then make sure the rails are either side of the mounting hole and just push the module down into place and then screw down the bolts with the tool.
+Then make sure the rails are on either side of the mounting hole and just push the module down into place and then screw down the bolts with the tool.
 The Laptop supplied with the Axon Quick Start Kit is preconfigured with DAS Studio and TTCWare for configuring your quick start hardware.
-To login there is an account created called Axon and the password is QuickStartKit.
+To log in, there is an account created called Axon and the password is QuickStartKit.